-- In 2019, an estimated 124,383 new cases of cancer will be diagnosed in Texas, and an estimated 45,524 Texans will die from cancer. - In 2019, an estimated 1,242 new cases and 147 cancer deaths are expected to occur in Texas children (birth to 14 years), and an additional 577 new cases and 71 cancer deaths are expected in Texas adolescents (15 to 19 years). - The most common cancers diagnosed are breast cancer for women and prostate cancer for men.
-Lung cancer is the leading cause of cancer death in Texas, with an estimated 11,008 deaths expected to occur in 2019. - During the past two decades, lung, colorectal, prostate, female breast, and cervical cancer incidence rates have decreased markedly.
-Incidence rates are increasing for uterine, thyroid, kidney, and liver cancer. - Cancer is the second most common cause of death in Texas for adults. - Sixty-five percent of Texans survive 5 years or more after being diagnosed with cancer. - The number of cancer survivors continues to increase; as of January 1, 2016, 787,375 Texans who were diagnosed with cancer in the last 21 years are alive today.
+- In 2020, an estimated 127,131 new cases of cancer will be diagnosed in Texas, and an estimated 45,858 Texans will die from cancer. - In 2020, an estimated 1,324 new cases and 161 cancer deaths are expected to occur in Texas children (birth to 14 years), and an additional 556 new cases and 72 cancer deaths are expected in Texas adolescents (15 to 19 years). - The most common cancers diagnosed are breast cancer for women and prostate cancer for men.
+Lung cancer is the leading cause of cancer death in Texas, with an estimated 10,792 deaths expected to occur in 2020. - During the past two decades, lung, colorectal, prostate, female breast, and cervical cancer incidence rates have decreased markedly.
+Incidence rates are increasing for uterine, thyroid, kidney, and liver cancer. - Cancer is the second most common cause of death in Texas for adults; however, it is the leading cause of death in 37 counties. - Cancer is the leading cause of disease-related death in Texas past infancy among children and adolescents ages 1 to 19 years. - Sixty-five percent of Texans survive five years or more after being diagnosed with cancer.

+• The number of cancer survivors continues to increase; as of January 1, 2017, 824,631 Texans who were diagnosed with cancer in the last 22 years are alive today.